Causes and risk factors of anal cancer

 Anal intraepithelial neoplasia (AIN)

-If AIN is left untreated, it can develop into anal cancer over many years.
+There are different grades of AIN.
+Low-grade AIN does not usually develop into cancer.
+But if high-grade AIN is left untreated, it can develop into cancer over many years.

 Date reviewed